Skip to main content

 • gameplay

-• “The gameplay has improved a lot from Monochrome Mobius, with several much needed QoL changes added making the game feel much better to play.
-Although the balance is still pretty whacky sometimes, the graphics look better and the music is phenomenal, as is the case with all the other Utawarerumono games.”
+• “The gameplay has improved a lot from Monochrome Mobius, with several much needed QoL changes added making the game feel much better to play, although the balances are still pretty whacky sometimes; the graphics also look better though the animations are still very stiff outside of a very few cutscenes; the music is phenomenal as is the case with all the other Utawarerumono games.”

-• “Anyway, while the reason to play this game is the story, it also has the most refined gameplay in the series!”
+• “Anyway, while the reason to play this game is the story, I should mention that I think it also has the most refined gameplay in the series!”

 • “There is no gameplay gimmick to break the monotony of running and doing battles, no puzzles, no sidequests beyond 'go here and kill this monster.'”